Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 Watercolor paper is available in cotton and cellulose (made from trees) paper.
 You can also get it in different textures: hot press (smooth), cold press (medium texture), or rough.

-I normally buy cellulose cold press paper.
-It works just fine.
-Especially if you want to paint a lot.
+I usually buy cellulose cold press paper.
+It works just fine, especially if you want to paint a lot.

 Mixing Palette